ty-porter/raytrace-ruby/README.md

 Written in Ruby 2.6 thanks largely to the book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley.

 Outputs to .ppm format (you'll need something like [GIMP](https://www.gimp.org/) to view the files).
+There is a sample `sample.ppm` in the `images` directory.
 Default render size is 400px x 266px.
 Larger is possible, but it'll take a *looooooong* time.
 The above image took about 6 hours to render.
 For those keeping track at home, that's a very respectable 55 frames per ~~second~~ fortnight!

 ```
 1 frame   24 hours     14 days